Robert Tyrwhitt (MP died 1581): Family

-He married Elizabeth, daughter and heiress of Sir Thomas Oxenbridge (died 1540), of Etchingham in Sussex, and his wife Elizabeth (died 1529), daughter of Sir George Puttenham and aunt of the writer George Puttenham.
+He married Elizabeth Oxenbridge, daughter and heiress of Sir Thomas Oxenbridge (died 1540), of Etchingham in Sussex, and his wife Elizabeth (died 1529), daughter of Sir George Puttenham and aunt of the writer George Puttenham.
 She was a niece of the same-named Elizabeth Oxenbridge who had married her husband's uncle.
 They are credited with 22 children, 9 sons and 13 daughters, among them: